 Where do you start?
 How do you do it?
-Here’s a little advice that’s based on my experience “afterschooling” my son for a little more than a year.
+Here’s a little advice that’s based on my experience “afterschooling” my son for more than a year.

 Make it fun.